nuntipatcpe/documentation-nextjs-v2/markdown/data/blueTeam/SOC-analyst.md

 ## Malware Analysis

 - It is important to at least determine what the malicious file’s command and control center is and whether or not there is a device communicating with this address.

+# EDR - Endpoint Detection and Response

+- also known as endpoint threat detection and response (ETDR)